What is Income Summary Account?

 Income summary account is the account that is temporary in nature and used at the end of the accounting period under consideration while closing the books of accounts of the company where all the revenue and expenses that are present in the income statement are transferred.

-Income summary account is where all the income and expenses are settled at the end of the period and it helps determine if the company has made profits or loss.
+In simple words, Income summary account is where all the income and expenses are settled at the end of the period and it helps determine if the company has made profits or loss.
 It is also known as Revenue and Expense Summary Account.
 The net amount is then transferred to retained earnings in the balance sheet (for a corporation or to owners’ capital for sole partnership).
 Hence, this account is classified under owner’s equity

 - As per the standards, all accounts have to be closed or settled at the end of each financial period mainly called “closing the accounting books”.
 Temporary accounts like income summary are created to keep a track of a particular financial period and are closed at the end of the year.
 This is how these accounts are reset to zero when a new financial period starts.